Agentforce is here, bringing AI-driven automation to Salesforce and transforming workflows with intelligent, autonomous agents.

 During the demo, a customer wants to add an item to a pre-existing order:

-Here, the customer says they just got into a class they were on the waitlist for and now need to add item to their order.
+Here, the customer says they just got into a class they were on the waitlist for and now needs to add another textbook to their order.

 But the agent (Wilson) doesn’t know how to do this yet, so the demo adds two instructions in plain language to meet the customer’s request: